-We reached there on a Saturday noon and the one thing that captured my eyes was the thick forest in front of us.
-I look around and the only thing I could see is trees & bushes…At this point I knew I was amidst the wild.
-The rooms here are like those that we saw in the movie “CROODS” …They are stoneage style.
-A bed, a small table and an attached bathroom is what you will find here.
+We reached there on a Saturday at noon and the one thing that captured my eyes was the thick forest in front of us.
+I look around and the only thing I could see is trees & bushes…At this point, I knew I was amidst the wild.
+The rooms here are like those that we saw in the movie “CROODS” …They are stone-age style.
+A bed, a small table, and an attached bathroom are what you will find here.
 Take a small hike uphill and you will find more rooms that look like caves.
 They look dark and dingy and we opt to take the ones with better lighting!

 Since the howling of these monkeys was a familiar noise for us we too started paying attention.
 And then we heard it…the footsteps of something heavy….walking in the bushes.
 Our guide picks up a long dagger and ushers us to move towards an observation deck.
-We walk inside to get a panoramic view on the ravine.
+We walk inside to get a panoramic view of the ravine.
 Nothing!
 No movement or sound.
 Our guide decides to go down into the ravine; he says the predator won’t attack with so many people around.
-We somehow muster enough courage, pick up some sticks and cautiously walk behind him.
-We hear footsteps on top of the ravine and suddenly there is silence.
+We somehow muster enough courage, pick up some sticks, and cautiously walk behind him.
+There were footsteps on top of the ravine and suddenly there is silence.

 We wander around hoping to get a glimpse of the animal but instead come across a carcass of a Bison.
 It was recently attacked by a tiger a week ago.
 The sight of bones and dried up skin is a little disturbing and frightening.
 We quickly get out of the ditch and move towards our room.

 It was night by now..pitch dark and the only light we had was that from our bonfire.
-Soon we were discussing on how interesting the day had been for us and how close we came to spotting a predator.
+Soon we were discussing how interesting the day had been for us and how close we came to spotting a predator.
 I had too many drinks and I head towards the washroom.
-Its a little far away from the campfire so I grab a torchlight; just in case.
+It’s a little far away from the campfire so I grab a torchlight; just in case.
 I shine it around the area where we heard the footsteps.
 I see Green Eyes….lurking under a tree.
-I am scared, too scared to move or call out to my friends.
-I stand there absolutely still….those eyes focussed on me, not moving.
+Scared, too scared to move or call out to my friends.
+I stand there absolutely still….those eyes focus on me, not moving.